zetaxbyte/create-dtbo-img-form-source-kernel/README.md

 5. open and go to folder create-dtbo-img

-6. after that you just simplly bash make-dtbo-img.sh that script, it will make dtbo.img automaticly
+6. after that you just simplly bash make-dtbo.sh that script, it will make dtbo.img automaticly

 7. and then go check on folder out of you source kernel out/arch/arm64/boot you will see dtbo.img partition